 Individuals.
-Make a payment of your 2003 estimated tax if you are not paying your income tax for the year through withholding (or will not pay in enough tax that way).
+Make a payment of your 2008 estimated tax if you are not paying your income tax for the year through withholding (or will not pay in enough tax that way).
 Use Form 1040-ES.
-This is the third installment date for estimated tax in 2003.
+This is the third installment date for estimated tax in 2008.
 For more information, see Publication 505.

 Corporations.
-File a 2002 calendar year income tax return (Form 1120 or 1120-A) and pay any tax due.
+File a 2007 calendar year income tax return (Form 1120 or 1120-A) and pay any tax, interest, and penalties due.
 This due date applies only if you timely requested an automatic 6-month extension.
 Otherwise, see March 17.

 S corporations.
-File a 2002 calendar year income tax return (Form 1120S) and pay any tax due.
+File a 2007 calendar year income tax return (Form 1120S) and pay any tax due.
 This due date applies only if you timely requested an automatic 6-month extension.
 Otherwise, see March 17.
 Provide each shareholder with a copy of Schedule K-1 (Form 1120S) or a substitute Schedule K-1.

 Corporations.
-Deposit the third installment of estimated income tax for 2003.
-A worksheet, Form 1120-W, is available to help you make an estimate of your tax for the year.
+Deposit the third installment of estimated income tax for 2008.
+A worksheet, Form 1120-W, is available to help you estimate your tax for the year.